angrybacon/doomsday-wiki/markdown/chapters/02-ddft/02-brainstorm.md

 1. Cast LED, cycle SW, holding priority to crack LED for {U}{U}{U}
 1. Draw Ponder and cast it to draw Oracle
 1. Cast Oracle
-1. Oracle triggers with 1 cards left in the deck to win
+1. Oracle triggers with 1 card left in the deck to win

 After you Ponder into the pile, this one is identical to the previous example.
 At the cost of only 1 more mana you can turn your mere Ponder into a fancy